nelson6e65/phpdoc-vuepress/docs/guide/README.md

 ![License](https://img.shields.io/github/license/nelson6e65/phpdoc-vuepress.svg)

-::: tip phpdoc-vuepress
+::: tip PHPDoc-VuePress
 Template for generating your PHP API documentation in a pretty VuePress format.
 :::

-This package provides a **phpDocumentor** template to generates the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.
+This package provides a **phpDocumentor** template to generate the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.

 > Only tested with the default theme of VuePress.